 5. Philanthropic foundations, especially community foundations, are strongly encouraged to participate and provide cash match.

-Downtown Enhancement Grant applications are now available.
+The Downtown Enhancement Grant applications are due May 30th.
 Please contact Shae Kmicikewycz for more information at 317-232-8910 or firstname.lastname@example.org.
-The Downtown Enhancement Grant applications are due October 12th.